develtechmon/ROS1/UserGuide/ros1_noetic_airsim_wsl2_setup.md

 ### Ardupilot Installation

 We're going to install `Ardupilot` which will be used for simulation later.
+Since Ubuntu 20.04 is end of support, checkout a version that still supports it.
+This version support ROS1 indoor drone code.
+Latest version of ardupilot didn't support it.

 #### Step 1: Clone Ardupilot packages and install the following